 Research is underway to develop better models of this kind that are both self-explanatory and accurate.
 Examples of such research include:

-- Decision lists, which work through nested sequences of ‘if-then-else’ rules.
+- Decision lists—work through nested sequences of ‘if-then-else’ rules.
 Although simple in concept, these can be hard to interpret and are not always accurate.

-- Decision sets, which simplify decision lists by including only ‘if-then’ rules and a single ‘else’ statement at the end.
-The simpler structure make for easier interpretation and these models have also shown improved accuracy.
+- Decision sets—simplify decision lists by including only ‘if-then’ rules and a single ‘else’ statement at the end.
+The simpler structure makes for easier interpretation, and these models have also shown improved accuracy.

-- Optimal classification trees, which further improve accuracy while remaining transparent.
+- Optimal classification trees—further improve accuracy while remaining transparent.